doppelmutzi/doppelmutzi.github.io/_posts/2019-09-29-mac-productivity-utilities.md

 Using a mouse or trackpad is a major distraction and flow-breaker for many development tasks, especially programming.
 I strive for using keyboard shortcuts as much as possible to be more productive while programming.

-Out of the box, Mac OS X does not provide many keyboard shortcuts when it comes to window management.
-As an example, it does not allow to throw a focused window to another space.
+Out of the box, Mac OS does not provide many keyboard shortcuts when it comes to window management.
+As an example, it does not allow to move a focused window to another space.

 In this article I want to present my curated list of useful Mac tools to manage windows, displays, and spaces (of [Mission Control](https://en.wikipedia.org/wiki/Mission_Control_(macOS))) without a mouse.
-I hope you retire your mouse after reading this post.
+I hope you retire your mouse after reading this post 😉.

 TODOS
 - Screencasts

-# Mission Control / Spaces
-- zwischen Spaces links/rechts navigieren
-- Spaces anzeigen

 # Other useful Mac OX Shortcuts
 - herunerfahren